turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 ### Just Use a VPS?

-Many developers can stumble through setting up a VPS, following a myriad of tutorials and blog posts to setup a functioning web server with:
+Many developers can stumble through setting up a VPS, following a myriad of tutorials and blog posts to setup a functioning web server.

-* Linux
-* NGINX or Apache front-end web server
-* Their application
-* Application Virtual Machine (JVM, Ruby VM, etc)
-* Application dependencies
-* PostgreSQL with user accounts and permissions
-* Memcached or other secondary data stores
-* Load balancing
-* Init.d scripts to handle graceful restart
-* A deployment system to receive code and restart the application

 It'll likely take days to get that configured correctly.